 Are people at work or your kids at school all talking about how sick they got recently?
 Each year, 5 - 20% of the US population gets the flu.
 While the flu may only last for a few days for most people, it can be a cause of death for others.

-What if we told you staying hydrated (with Clearly Filtered water obviously) is the most important factor for flu recovery and prevention?
+What if we told you staying hydrated (with Clearly Filtered water filters obviously) is the most important factor for flu recovery and prevention?
 Below are the details about hydration, health and your immune system and stay healthy by staying hydrated.

 Why is Hydration Important When You’re Sick?